Technically referral marketing is a way to get the visitors to your site from an external source, like a different web-page or social media.

 Also, when you are on vacation in a new city and you are hungry you go to google and check the reviews about nearby restaurants.
 Based on these reviews you decide where you go to eat.

-So that is already kind of mixture offline and online world.
+So that is already a kind of mixture of the offline and online world.
 I am sure you get my point.